Doing Business in Saudi Arabia

 Topics Included:

-Human Capital & Capacity Building, Navigating the Regulatory Environment, Overview of the Saudi Market, Opportunities in Saudi Arabia, Common Pitfalls with Regulations, Company Set-up, Education, Saudization
+Human Capital & Capacity Building, Navigating the Regulatory Environment, Overview of the Saudi Market, Opportunities in Saudi Arabia, Common Pitfalls with Regulations, Company Set-up, Education, Saudization.

 Event Summary

-The Saudi British Joint Business Council (SBJBC) is pleased to present its upcoming workshop, “Doing Business in Saudi Arabia,” scheduled for May 1, 2025, in Birmingham.
+The Saudi British Joint Business Council (SBJBC) is pleased to present its upcoming workshop, “Doing Business in Saudi Arabia,” scheduled for July 17, 2025 in Birmingham.
 This event offers UK businesses a valuable opportunity to gain practical insights into the evolving Saudi market, which is undergoing significant transformation under Vision 2030.
 With a focus on emerging sectors such as education, infrastructure, IT, and finance, the workshop aims to equip attendees with the knowledge needed to navigate this dynamic business landscape.

 The workshop’s themes are designed to address critical components of successful market entry and growth in Saudi Arabia.
-Panel discussions will delve into current market trends and opportunities, highlighting sectors aligned with national development goals.
+Panel and presentation discussions will delve into current market trends and opportunities, highlighting sectors aligned with national development goals.
 Attendees will gain insights into workforce development initiatives, including Saudisation policies, and learn strategies for navigating the Kingdom’s regulatory landscape.
 By participating, businesses will be better prepared to seize opportunities and contribute to Saudi Arabia’s ambitious economic diversification efforts.

 Agenda